sharonpamela/technologybootcamp/lab_manage_workloads/lab_manage_workloads.rst

   In ESX:

-  - The steps in this exercise could also be done from Prism while using an ESXi cluster that has its VMware vCenter instance is registered to Prism.
+  - The steps in this exercise could also be done from Prism while using an ESXi cluster that has its VMware vCenter instance registered to Prism.

   .. figure:: images/manage_workloads_06.png